-Note that while the example in the previous section uses an existing program (the program MyValidator.exe) as the “validator program”, it is not a requirement that the “validator program” actually be an executable program, nor is it a requirement that the item listed in the Validator program field actually be what gets invoked via the Validator Command Line.
-As an example, the “validator program” file might be a text file containing a set of “rules” describing how to determine the correctness of a team’s output, and a completely separate program could be invoked via the Validator Command Line entry, perhaps passing the “validator program” file as a parameter.
+Note that while the example in the previous section uses an existing program (the program MyValidator.exe) as the “validator program”, it is not a requirement that the “validator program” be an executable program, nor is it a requirement that the item listed in the Validator program field actually be what gets invoked via the Validator Command Line.
+As an example, the “validator program” file might be a text file containing a set of “rules” describing how to determine the correctness of a team’s output, and a separate program could be invoked via the Validator Command Line entry, perhaps passing the “validator program” file as a parameter.

 For example, suppose a contest problem requires teams to write a program to generate output which conformed to a set of lexical rules.
 If there existed a program named “analyze” which performed lexical analysis of the contents of a file according to a set of rules specified in another file, then the Contest Administrator might create an appropriate set of rules (the rules to which the team program’s output must conform) in a file named rules.dat, select rules.dat as the “Validator Program” file, and then specify the following as the Validator Command Line entry: